 Setting Use setting to Values Reset Factory Defaults Return the printer settings to factory default values.
 Sometimes resetting the printer to the original settings solves formatting problems.
-All menu items are reset to the factory default values except: • Display Language. • All settings in the Parallel menu, Network menu, LocalTalk menu, and USB menu. • All downloaded resources (fonts, macros, and symbol) Sometimes resetting the printer to the original settings solve formatting problems.
-All menu items are reset to the factory default values excep • Display Language. • All settings in the Parallel menu, Network menu, LocalTal All downloaded resources (fonts, macros, and symbol sets) in printer memory (RAM) are deleted.
+All menu items are reset to the factory default values except: Display Language.
+All settings in the Parallel menu, Network menu, LocalTalk menu, and USB menu.
+All downloaded resources (fonts, macros, and symbol sets) in printer memory (RAM) are deleted.
 Resources in flash memory are unaffected.
 Hex Trace Help isolate printing problems when unexpected characters print or characters are missing.
-Off (default) On Hex Trace helps determine if there is a problem with the language interpreter or the cable by providing information about what the printer is receiving.
+Hex Trace helps determine if there is a problem with the language interpreter or the cable by providing information about what the printer is receiving.
 To exit Hex Trace, turn off the printer.
+Off (default) On

 Setting Use setting to Values Print Quality Test Pages Help isolate print quality problems, such as streaking.
-Four pages print to help evaluate print quality: current margin settings, nformation, cartridge information, and a graphic. aphics, one is black, and one is Reset Photo- conductor Counter Return the photoconductor counter to zero.
-The replace photoconductor message should be cleared on when the photoconductor kit has been replaced.
+Four pages print to help evaluate print quality: A text page with printer information, cartridge information, current margin settings, and a graphic.
+One page is gray with graphics, one is black, and one is blank.
+Reset Photo- conductor Counter Return the photoconductor counter to zero.
+The replace photoconductor message should be cleared only when the photoconductor kit has been replaced.